Process management

 2. Open any report (Conversations breakdown, Performance summary, etc.).

-1. On the Ada dashboard, use the variable filters to analyze Process engagement data.
+1. On your Ada homepage dashboard, use the Variable filters to analyze Process engagement data.

-1. Go to Convos to view individual customer interactions.
+1. Go to Convos to view individual end user interactions.

 • Filter by whether the variable Is Set or Is Not Set

-For example, to see the number of engaged conversations where customers expressed a desire to cancel, filter by cancellation_requested = true across any of these locations.
-This will show you how many customers engaged with your cancellation Process.
+For example, to see the number of engaged conversations where end users expressed a desire to cancel, filter by cancellation_requested = true across any of these locations.
+This will show you how many end users engaged with your cancellation Process.

 For more information about using reports and variable filtering, see Performance reports.